 3. Build your blog

-Way before launching, start out building your blog.
+Way before launching, start building your blog.
 Come up with content in the form of articles, images, infographics, etc.

 The importance of having a company blog cannot be understated.
 It is the only platform you own on which you can demonstrate your understanding of your field and portray your company as an expert in the field.
 Prior to launch, prepare content for the blog.
-After the launch, slowly push out this content for readers every 3 days or week depending on your strategy.
+After the launch, slowly push out this content for readers every 3 days or every week depending on your strategy.

-4. Find free/low cost tools
+4. Find free/low-cost tools